bodo-ai/PyDough/documentation/usage.md

 An optional fourth argument allows to specify additional environment context for the pydough code.
 This environment context will be the local namespace for the executed code.
 If provided, it should be a dictionary.

-Below are examples of using `pydough.from_string`, and examples of the SQL hat could be potentially generated from calling `pydough.to_sql` on the output.
+Below are examples of using `pydough.from_string`, and examples of the SQL that could be potentially generated from calling `pydough.to_sql` on the output.

 ```py
 import pydough